Battery recycling: India

-India is one of the world's chief consumers of lead-acid batteries, according to the India Lead Zinc Development Association (ILZDA).
+India is one of the world's chief consumers of lead–acid batteries, according to the India Lead Zinc Development Association (ILZDA).
 India, with its recent rapid rise in average wealth, has seen a marked increase in motor vehicles, and a corresponding increase in lead-acid battery recycling.

 India lacks a formal planned recycling industry.
 The industry is not respected, and lacks designated zones for recycling.
 However, in a nation with a vast population of people still in poverty, most lead-acid battery recycling is by individuals and small informal enterprises, often taking no safety or environmental precautions.

 ILZDA has demanded multiple changes to India's industry and its regulation, including the registration of all battery dealers, and the collection of their returns, and recognition of the best-registered recyclers, while enforcing punishments for violators of government regulations.

 Two of India's largest lead companies—lead manufacturer/exporter Gravita India and lead battery manufacturer Amara Raja—partnered to annually recycle 8,000 tonnes of lead scrap from Amara Raja's facilities, and return it to them for re-use (Gravita said it can recycle and process up to 50,000 tonnes of lead and aluminium yearly).
 The companies said the joint program is to advance environment protection and sustainability.

+A lithium battery recycling facility opened in 2025.

+Health and environmental concerns

+Despite the positive outlooks on battery recycling, negative effects also have been shown to impact developing nations that recycle batteries, especially those with lead and lithium.